Call (540) 672-5671 | Mon-Thur 8:30-5:30; Fri 8:30-12:30 EST

 When Jesus Christ died on the cross, didn’t that end the Christian’s obligation to keep the moral law and the seventh-day Sabbath?

 Few individuals really believe this, even though they often present it as an argument against keeping the fourth commandment.
 Common sense requires us to admit that if we are at liberty to break the Sabbath commandment, then we are equally at liberty to break the other nine commandments.
 Yet, no Christian would concede that it is perfectly right to kill, steal, commit adultery or lie.
 We are not at liberty to decide which of the Ten Commandments we can discard.
-James 2:10–12.
+Jam.
+2:10–12.

 Where in the New Testament is there evidence of Christians keeping the Sabbath after the resurrection?

 Even decades after the resurrection of Christ, Sunday (the first day) is not referred to as the Lord’s day as many claim it to be, and the seventh day (Saturday) is always referred to as the Sabbath.
-Matthew 28:1; Mark 16:1, 2; Luke 23:56; 24:1.
+Matt.
+28:1; Mark 16:1, 2; Luke 23:56; 24:1.

 It is true that Paul was a faithful Sabbath keeper.
 As Christ’s custom was to go into the synagogue every Sabbath day, so was Paul’s custom.
 Luke 4:16; Acts 17:2.
 Some might say that Paul went to the synagogue because that is where the Jews were, but it is clear that he also took the Gentiles there.
 Acts 13:42–44; 18:4.

 Christ anticipated that His church would still be keeping the seventh-day Sabbath more than 30 years after his death.
 Remember, He told His disciples to pray that their flight from Jerusalem not be on the Sabbath day.
-Matthew 24:20.
+Matt.
+24:20.

 There is no mandate, either by Christ or the apostles, for the change of the Sabbath from the seventh day to the first day of the week.
-This is why it took centuries before the pagan custom of Sundaykeeping could be established across the major portions of Europe.
+This is why it took centuries before the pagan custom of Sunday keeping could be established across the major portions of Europe.

 For further reading, see Paul Copan, Is God a Moral Monster?
 Grand Rapids: Baker Books, 2011, chapter 4.